zelbanna/system/README.md

 - DeviceHandler: interface all generic device informartion operations - today is simple textfile based but should be SQL
 - GraphHandler: wrapper against graphing system
-- SystemFunctions: provide generic funcations for all the other libs (IP2Int, pidfile mgmt, logging etc)
+- GenLib: provide generic funcations for all the other libs (IP2Int, pidfile mgmt, logging etc)